srollins/software-dev-materials/notes/intro_java/recursion.md

 	make recursive call
 ```

 **The Recursive Case** - "For cases that are to be solved recursively, the recursive call must always be to a case that makes progress toward a base case."
 Consider what would happen if we called recursive factorial by passing in `n` instead of `n-1` on the last line of the method.
-Because we would not be making progress toward the base case the program would continue calling itself wiht the same input until we encountered a `StackOverflowException`.
+Because we would not be making progress toward the base case the program would continue calling itself with the same input until we encountered a `StackOverflowException`.

 **Design Rule** - "Assume that all recursive calls work."
 This is probably the hardest rule to apply!